dotnet/dotnet-monitor/documentation/api/metrics.md

 All of the counters for each of these providers are collected by default.

 > **NOTE:** This route collects metrics only from a single process.
 If there are no processes or more than one process, the endpoint will not return information.
-In order to facilitate observing a single process, the tool can be configured to listen for connections from a target process; see [Diagnostic Port Configuration](<../configuration.md#Diagnostic Port Configuration>) for more details.
+In order to facilitate observing a single process, the tool can be configured to listen for connections from a target process; see [Default Process Configuration](<../configuration.md#Default Process Configuration>) and [Diagnostic Port Configuration](<../configuration.md#Diagnostic Port Configuration>) for more details.

 ## HTTP Route